apache/db-jdo-site/README.md

 To contribute changes, you can follow these steps:

  * Adapt the AsciiDoc files in `src/main/asciidoc` or the website menu in  `src/main/template`.
- * Call `mvn clean install` to build the site and verify the generated website by viewing `target/index.html` locally with a web browser.
+ * Call `mvn clean compile` to build the site and verify the generated website by viewing `target/index.html` locally with a web browser.
  * Commit the source changes (not the build artifacts) and open a pull request.

 ### TODO